Building Community Power

 We aim to create a resilient community of refugee and immigrant women, with the networks and resources they need to respond to injustices and fight for their needs, both in times of crisis and outside of them.

-What Do We Do?
+What We Do

-- Workshops and wellness activities in partnership with local organizations.
+- Workshops and wellness activities in partnership with local organizations

 Alumni Statistics